PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Triangles + Voxels/Lecture/english.md

 - VoxelFarm - [Blog](https://procworld.blogspot.com/), [Website (TODO)]()
 - Eucludean - Youtube TODO, Website TODO
 - Vox the game
--

-Modern video games rendering systems don't support 3D picture (voxel) formats.

-# Meshes Concept
-If we want to make a voxel engine, we are going to need to understand what meshes are, since we will be manipulating meshes a lot.
+Most modern game engine rendering systems don't support 3D picture (voxel) formats.
+So we will be using many triangles put together to represent the voxel's.
+When we hold many triangles together this is often called a "Mesh".
+We will be learning about meshes in this lecture.

 ### Vertices
-A mesh is really just some information on how to represent a shape.
-Most meshes are sets of three positions in space to make triangles to represent their shape.
-This is because triangles can *approximately* make any shape.
+A mesh is really just contains information on how to represent a shape.
+Most meshes use a sets of three positions (called "points") in space to construct the triangles.
+Triangles can *approximately* make any shape.
 For example you can make a square using 2 triangles, and you can make a *pretty good* circle using triangles.
-In Unity's mesh format a triangle is made using 3 positions.
-The correct term for "positions in space" in the context of meshes is, vertices (singular is vertex).
-In Unity a vertex is just a Vector3.
+We often refer to "points in space" (in the context of meshes) as vertices (singular is vertex).
 Let's make a triangle using 3 vertices.

 (This isn't valid C# code, the techinical name would be "pseudo code" meaning its just to show a concept or express "to be" code)